 - What do I want to be known for?

-- Who am I trying to influence or get noticed by on LinkedIn?
+- Who am I trying to influence, get noticed by or get into conversations with on LinkedIn?

 Here are some tips from LinkedIn to improve discoverability of your profile: